Lynn Riggs

 Rollie Lynn Riggs (August 31, 1899 – June 30, 1954) was an American author, poet, playwright and screenwriter.
-His 1931 play Green Grow The Lilacs was adapted into the landmark 1943 musical Oklahoma!.
+His 1931 play Green Grow the Lilacs was adapted into the musical Oklahoma!.

 Early life

 Riggs was born on a farm near Claremore, Oklahoma, (then Indian Territory).
 His mother was 1/8 Cherokee, and when he was two years old, his mother secured his Cherokee allotment for him.
 He was able to draw on his allotment to help support his writing.